Zondax/neon-serde/README.md

 a `Handle<JsValue>`

 ## Export Macro example
-The export! macro allows you to quickly define functions automatically convert thier arguments
+The export! macro allows you to quickly define functions automatically convert their arguments

 ```rust,no_run